-When a mentor receives an assignment from a student, he/ she will assess your learning, make comments on your assignments, offer suggestions for improvement and assign a letter or percentage grade.
+When a mentor receives an assignment from a student, he/ she will assess the learning, make comments on the assignments, offer suggestions for improvement and assign a letter or percentage grade.
 Keep copies of all assignments.
-If a student are working in an online, Guided Study or nursing course, you must use the assignment link within myEdison®, the University's online course delivery system powered by Moodle.
-A student also will be able to communicate with his/ hermentor through online discussions of his/her work.
+If a student are working in an online, Guided Study or nursing course, he/she must use the assignment link within myEdison®, the University's online course delivery system powered by Moodle.
+A student also will be able to communicate with his/her mentor through online discussions of his/her work.
 Students should receive a response to their assignments within a week after submission.

-Mentors will send you an examination feedback form with your grade, and they will send their final grade report to the Office of the Registrar.
+Mentors will send the student an examination feedback form with his/her grade, and they will send their final grade report to the Office of the Registrar.
 Final course grades are available for viewing and printing online at Online Student Services approximately two weeks after a semester ends.
 The University will not release grades to students by any other means.
-If you find errors or omissions in a Grade Report, report the error immediately - in writing - to the Office of the Registrar.
+A student who finds errors or omissions in a Grade Report, should report the error immediately - in writing - to the Office of the Registrar.